 If we still find a lot of plaque during your next appointment with us, we may recommend adding a fluoride mouth rinse to your routine.
 Fluoride is great for your teeth because it helps strengthen your enamel, increasing its resistance to acid attacks from plaque.

 Teeth Cleanings & Exams

 Did you know that dental plaque hardens into tartar?
-Only a dental professional can remove tartar, which is why you’ll need to teeth cleaning, we use a special tool called a scaler to gently scrape away plaque and tartar.with our office.
-During a
+Only a dental professional can remove tartar, which is why you’ll need to schedule routine teeth cleanings with our office.
+During a , we use a special tool called a scaler to gently scrape away plaque and tartar.

 We recommend you see us for teeth cleanings and oral examinations at least every 6 months.
 But we may recommend more frequent visits if we need to closely monitor certain oral health conditions, such as gum disease.

 Each patient is different.
 Request an appointment with our office to learn how to best take care of your smile!

 X-rays let us see what’s going on beneath the surface of your teeth.
 It also lets us determine the health and condition of your jaws.
 For example, patients with missing teeth may experience a loss of bone density in their jaw over time.
 This is because the body absorbs minerals in the jaw to use elsewhere once it detects a missing tooth.

 Taking X-rays allows us to see these types of problems and recommend solutions before they endanger your oral health.
 For example, we may recommend a dental implant to prevent further bone loss in the jaw.